TedHusted/awake/awake.md/awake.md

 Costello: I don't know
 Abbott: He's on third base

-While Elena reads, the sine wave on Brent’s brain monitor changes, only for a moment, and then returns to the original wave.
+While Elena reads, the sine wave on Brent’s brain monitor changes, only for a moment.
+Then it returns to the original wave.

 ###

 “Liam, thank you for meeting with me today.”

-Two analysis are standing in a conference room at CIA headquarters, with a view screen covering one wall.
+Two analysis are standing in a conference room at CIA headquarters.
+A view screen covers one wall.
 The analyst standing at the center of the table is tall, dark, and muscular.
 Standing next to him is an analyst of medium height with ginger hair and a modest build.

-“I’m looking forward to learning the ropes, Noah. — Any news about Taylor’s newborn?” asks the second analyst.
+“I’m looking forward to learning the ropes, Noah,” asks the second analyst.
+“Any news on Taylor’s newborn?”

 “Yeah,” says the first analyst.
-“If you’re in the baby weight-and-height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda. — Family leave will go for three months, and then Taylor would like to work the day shift with weekends and holiday off. “
+“If you’re in the baby weight-and-height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.”

+Noah pauses.
+Liam makes a mental note.
+Then Noah continues, “Family leave will go for three months.
+Then Taylor would like to work the day shift, with weekends and holidays off. “

 “Understandable.
 Hope I will be ready to do the same thing one day.”

-“For now, “ says Noah, “let me run through all the talking points, so that you can take Taylor’s place.
+“For now, “ says Noah, “let me run through the key points, so that you can take Taylor’s place.
 I’m sure some of it will be a refresher of things you already know.
 Stop me with any questions, yeah?”

 Liam smiles, gestures with his hand, and says “Go!”